A Private Life

-A Private Life (Vie privée) is a 2025 French black comedy mystery film directed and co-written by Rebecca Zlotowski, starring Jodie Foster (in her third French-language film), alongside Daniel Auteuil, Virginie Efira, Mathieu Amalric, Vincent Lacoste and Luana Bajrami.
+A Private Life (Vie privée) is a 2025 French mystery thriller film directed and co-written by Rebecca Zlotowski, starring Jodie Foster, alongside Daniel Auteuil, Virginie Efira, Mathieu Amalric, Vincent Lacoste, and Luàna Bajrami.

-The film had its world premiere at the out of competition section of the 2025 Cannes Film Festival on 20 May 2025.
+The film had its world premiere at the out of competition section of the 2025 Cannes Film Festival on 20 May.
+It was theatrically released in France by Ad Vitam in 26 November.
+The film received positive reviews from critics with particular praise for Foster's performance, which earned her nominations for the Lumière Award for Best Actress, becoming the first American to receive a nomination.